healthykitchen101/healthykitchen101.com/kettles/reviews/mueller-austria/mueller-ultra-kettle-m99s.md

 *   Usability (35%) - **7.5**/undefined

-The Mueller Ultra Electric Kettle (M99S) offers a significantly high performance at an affordable price.
-Moreover, it has all the design features you’d want in an electric kettle, all of which are high quality.
+We really liked The Mueller Ultra Electric Kettle (M99S) for its excellent performance  at an affordable price.
+Moreover, it has all the design features you’d want on an electric kettle with a quality to match.

-It also poses no problems when using.
-If only its handle was a bit slimmer or curved at a more favorable angle to have more space for holding.
+Overall, it was really easy to use except for the somewhat uniquely shaped handle.
+The handle could have been a bit slimmer or curved at a more favorable angle to make more space for large hands.

 **Things We Like**

 *   Fast boiling time
 *   Low energy consumption
 *   Quite when boiling
-*   Maintain temperature well after boiling
+*   Good heat retention
 *   Inexpensive
 *   Easy to use